 5. Charles Morren and the Discovery of Artificial Pollination in Vanilla

-Charles François Antoine Morren, born in Ghent 3rd March 1807, was a Belgian naturalist with a predilection for botany, horticulture and paleontology.
-He occupied the botany chair at the Université de Liège and after the untimely passing of his predecessors Henri Gaëde and Richard Courtois, become director of the Jardin Botanique in 1835 (Figure 3A).
-Being a true naturalist, Morren delved in fields as diverse as plant physiology, comparative anatomy, descriptive botany, paleontology, geology, zoology, and medicine.
+Charles François Antoine Morren, born in Ghent on the 3rd March 1807, was a Belgian naturalist with a predilection for botany, horticulture, and paleontology.
+He occupied the botany chair at the Université de Liège and, after the untimely passing of his predecessors Henri Gaëde and Richard Courtois, became director of the Jardin Botanique in 1835 (Figure 3A).
+Being a true naturalist, Morren delved into fields as diverse as plant physiology, comparative anatomy, descriptive botany, paleontology, geology, zoology, and medicine.
 Besides being an extraordinary scholar, professor, and orator, he was also an illustrator and a poet [40].

-At Liège, Morren experimented on many tropical plants, often presenting his results before the numerous botanical, horticultural and scientific societies of which he was a member.
+At Liège, Morren experimented on many tropical plants, often presenting his results before the numerous botanical, horticultural, and scientific societies of which he was a member.
 Morren wrote on plant movement and excitability, anatomy, morphology, and development.
-Morren had a special interest in orchids, describing 30 or so species, working on the anatomy of Orchis latifolia L. [40] and experimenting on the fertilization of Leptotes bicolor Lindl.
+Morren had a special interest in orchids, describing 30 or so species, working on the anatomy of Orchis latifolia L. [40], and experimenting with the fertilization of Leptotes bicolor Lindl.
 [54].
-At Liège he experimented on V. planifolia, a plant that grew profusely in the greenhouse (Figure 3B) and flowered yearly according to Courtois, who had first prepared a specimen in 1829 [52].
-Interestingly, Morren states that his experiments on the fertilization of Vanilla are informed by the detailed sketches of the sexual organs of V. planifolia made by Franz Bauer in 1807, and the 1831 works by Robert Brown and Adolphe Brongniart on the fertilization of orchids [41].
-On the 16th February 1836, Morren becomes the first person on record to artificially fertilize a Vanilla flower, something he double checked with correspondents including Brongniart, de Mirbel and others [41].
+At Liège, he experimented on V. planifolia, a plant that grew profusely in the greenhouse (Figure 3B) and flowered yearly, according to Courtois, who had first prepared a specimen in 1829 [52].
+Interestingly, Morren states that his experiments on the fertilization of Vanilla are informed by the detailed sketches of the sexual organs of V. planifolia made by Franz Bauer in 1807 and the 1831 works by Robert Brown and Adolphe Brongniart on the fertilization of orchids [41].
+On the 16th of February 1836, Morren became the first person on record to artificially fertilize a Vanilla flower, something he double-checked with correspondents, including Brongniart, de Mirbel, and others [41].
 Morren successfully produced 54 pods by self-pollinating flowers of V. planifolia cultivated at the Botanical Garden (Figure 3C).
-One year later in February of 1837 the first pod fully matures in Liège [41,55,56].
+One year later, in February of 1837, the first pod fully matured in Liège [41,55,56].
 From a second plant, he obtained 100 fruits.

 His successful artificial fertilization method is described as follows: “The column presents, above the stigmatic surface, a duplication in the form of a fleshy apron, which descends in front of the stigma and separates it from the operculum, in which the pollen masses are contained… Upon lifting or removing the apron, the entire pollen mass, or just a part, is brought into contact with the stigma… many flowers can be fertilized *”.
 Morren [55].
 “From this structure it results, that all approximation of the sexes in this orchideous plant is naturally impossible.
 It is thus necessary either to raise the velamen or to cut it when the plant is to be fecundated, and to place in direct contact the pollen and the stigmatic surface… If impregnation has been effected, the petals and sepals reverse inwardly, and the flower droops instead of remaining erect.
 So soon as the following day the ovarium elongates” [56].
-Morren displayed a branch of ripe fruits at the meeting of the horticulture society of Ghent at the Casino in 10th March 1837.
+Morren displayed a branch of ripe fruits at the meeting of the horticulture society of Ghent at the Casino on 10th March 1837.
 The Grand Jury wanted a special medal, on which this memorable success would be engraved, to be awarded to Morren.
-He was obsessed with Vanilla and had a special greenhouse built, near his home on rue Louvrex, in order to cultivate and make the vanilla plant bear fruit on a larger scale.
-He would have his wife, Marie Morren (née Marie Verrasselt), present the Vanilla fruits at the horticulture exhibit in Namur to circumvent the rule prohibiting a member of the jury participating in the contest [52].
+He was obsessed with Vanilla and had a special greenhouse built near his home on rue Louvrex in order to cultivate and make the vanilla plant bear fruit on a larger scale.
+He would have his wife, Marie Morren (née Marie Verrasselt), present the Vanilla fruits at the horticulture exhibit in Namur to circumvent the rule prohibiting a member of the jury from participating in the contest [52].